Salt-glazed stoneware with applied and impressed decoration

 Andrew R. and Martha Holden Jennings Fund 1974.43

-These globular jugs decorated with bearded masks on their necks represent an important type of Rhenish stoneware made from the fifteenth century onwards.
+These globular jugs decorated with bearded masks on their necks represent an important type of Rhenish stoneware made from the 1400s onward.
 They were named "Bartmann" (Bearded Man) or "Bellarmine" jugs.
-The latter was a reference to Cardinal Bellarmine (1542-1621) -- hated in Germany for his Counter-Reformational zeal -- because of his supposed resemblance to the bearded images on these vessels.
-This jug bears the arms of th Pallant van Culemborg family of Gelders.
-German Stoneware The production and export of German stoneware reached its peak in the late 1500s.
+The latter was a reference to Cardinal Bellarmine (1542–1621)—hated in Germany for his Counter-Reformational zeal—because of his supposed resemblance to the bearded images on these vessels.
+This jug bears the arms of the Pallant van Culemborg family of Gelders.
+The production and export of German stoneware reached its peak in the late 1500s.
 Prized for its durability and stone-like appearance, German stoneware became one of the most widely traded forms of pottery, even finding popularity in early America.
 The distinctive pebbly glass surface, resembling an orange peel, was achieved by introducing salt into the hot kiln during the firing process.
 This glaze gave clear definition to the coats of arms or other emblems that often formed the surface decoration on large works, usually jugs.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.